FiftyTifty/Conan-Exiles/Conan Exiles - ItemStatModification Editor/Readme.md

+Note: These hotkeys will work regardless of the current active part of the UI.

+Using these, you can control any part of the main window without losing focus of the part of the UI you're currently working.

+E.g, selecting filters using up, down, and spacebar, while at the same time editing ItemStatModification entries with the Alt hotkeys.

+=Hotkeys=

+Alt+Up: Go up 1 item in the tree list

+Alt+Down: Go down 1 item in the tree list

+Alt+1: Toggle on/off modification entry #1

+Alt+2: Toggle on/off modification entry #2

+Alt+3: Toggle on/off modification entry #3

+Alt+4: Toggle on/off modification entry #4

+Alt+5: Toggle on/off modification entry #5

+Alt+6: Toggle on/off modification entry #6

+Alt+7: Toggle on/off modification entry #7

+Alt+Space: Apply changes made to the modification entries

+=Instructions=
 Using this program is very simple.

 1. In the Devkit, open any table that uses the Item Stat Modification row type